Zimpler/validates-structure/README.md

 _index_ - The string or symbol by which to retrieve the value

 _klass_ - The required class of the value.
-If klass is a subclass of ValidatesStructure::StructuredHash then the value is validated as specified in its definition.
+If klass is a subclass of ValidatesStructure::Validator then the value is validated as specified in its definition.

 _validations_ - A hash with [ActiveModel:Validations](http://api.rubyonrails.org/classes/ActiveModel/Validations/HelperMethods.html) on the same format as for the [validates](http://apidock.com/rails/ActiveModel/Validations/ClassMethods/validates) method.

 _&block_ - A block of nested _key_ and/or _value_ declarations.
-Only applicable if klass can be accessed using []= eg. Arrays and Hashes.
+Only applicable if klass is an Array or Hashe.

-**Returns**

-A String.
-The current context as the XPath location of the parent or the root '//'.

 #### self.value(klass, validations={},&block)